benw1/WINGS/README.md

 ### Prerequisites

 You need to have MySQL installed and a working Python3 installation.
-If your machine can connect to the Python Package Index (PyPI), the installation process will handle the necessary dependencies.
+If your machine can connect to the Python Package Index (PyPI), the installation `wpipe` process will handle the package necessary dependencies.
 Otherwise, you will need to have the following packages installed:

 ```
 numpy